Gurdwaras in United States

 Shri Guru Ravidas Sabha of New York is a community gurdwara that serves as a center for worship, congregation, and social services for the local Sikh community located in Woodside, NY, United States.
 It is situated in the United States, where the Sikh community has been present since the early 20th century.
 As with all gurdwaras, Shri Guru Ravidas Sabha of New York welcomes visitors of all faiths and backgrounds.
 The gurdwara serves as a place of worship where the Guru Granth Sahib (the holy scripture of the Sikhs) is kept with great reverence.
 The community gathers here for daily prayers (Nitnem), Kirtan (devotional singing of hymns from the Guru Granth Sahib), and Katha (religious discourse).
 The gurdwara operates a Langar (community kitchen) where free vegetarian meals are served to all visitors regardless of religion, caste, gender, economic status, or ethnicity.
 This practice, established by Guru Nanak Dev Ji and formalized by Guru Angad Dev Ji, embodies the Sikh principles of equality, sharing, and selfless service (Seva).

-Sikh Center of NY
+Sikh Center of Ny

 Sikh Center of NY is a community gurdwara that serves as a center for worship, congregation, and social services for the local Sikh community located in Flushing, NY, United States.
 It is situated in the United States, where the Sikh community has been present since the early 20th century.
 As with all gurdwaras, Sikh Center of NY welcomes visitors of all faiths and backgrounds.
 The gurdwara serves as a place of worship where the Guru Granth Sahib (the holy scripture of the Sikhs) is kept with great reverence.
 The community gathers here for daily prayers (Nitnem), Kirtan (devotional singing of hymns from the Guru Granth Sahib), and Katha (religious discourse).
 The gurdwara operates a Langar (community kitchen) where free vegetarian meals are served to all visitors regardless of religion, caste, gender, economic status, or ethnicity.
 This practice, established by Guru Nanak Dev Ji and formalized by Guru Angad Dev Ji, embodies the Sikh principles of equality, sharing, and selfless service (Seva).